ModelEarth/contributors/README.md

 ## About Cursor with Claude Sonnet

+[10 examples of Cursor with Claude Sonnet](https://x.com/dr_cintas/status/1830977637201936780)

+Avoid this dashboard, it actually took over a month to setup the foundation!
-[10 examples of Cursor with Claude Sonnet](https://x.com/dr_cintas/status/1830977637201936780) &ndash; [Dashboard for Propdock with Vercel NextJS, Prisma and Tailwind](https://x.com/CodeHagen/status/1829857742409916716)
+&ndash; [Dashboard for Propdock with Vercel NextJS, Prisma and Tailwind](https://x.com/CodeHagen/status/1829857742409916716)

-You could use the Propdock sample and contact Loren for assistance locating our datasets.
+Contact Loren for assistance locating our datasets.
+(More info coming soon.)